 Justin Miller (Damon Wayans Jr.) and Ryan O`Malley (Jake Johnson) have been best friends since their school days.
-But the great dreams of the past have unfortunately turned into nothing.
-While Justin, as a developer of video games, suffers from the fact that his boss has no interest in the idea of an absolutely realistic cop game, the former football hopeful Ryan bobs through everyday life without a firm plan for the future.
-When they attend a party together in police uniforms, which they think is a costume party, their gloomy existence suddenly brightens up.
-Because the buddies are actually considered real cops.
-And that brings some advantages: women give them hot looks, they get free drinks and bad guys suddenly pay them respect.
-While Justin actually only wants to join in the fun for one night, Ryan really gets along in his new role.
-And so it doesn't take long until the two friends are in a deep mess and suddenly have to deal with real criminals.
-And that's no fun at all…
+But alas, nothing has come of the big dreams they once had.
+While Justin suffers as a developer of video games from the fact that his boss has no interest in the idea of an absolutely realistic cop game, the former football hopeful Ryan bumbles through everyday life without a firm plan for the future.
+When they attend a party together in police uniforms, which they think is a costume party, their bleak existence brightens abruptly.
+Because the buddies are actually mistaken for real cops.
+And that comes with some perks: women give them hot looks, they're handed free drinks, and bad guys suddenly pay them respect.
+While Justin really only wants to join in the fun for one night, Ryan really gets into his new role.
+And so it doesn't take long until the two friends are in deep trouble and suddenly have to deal with real criminals.
+And that's no fun at all anymore.

-However, even if some gags work really well and the actors can convince, too many scenes are simply stupid or only bearable under the influence of alcohol and other mind-altering substances in order to leave a consistently positive overall impression.
-Too often, Greenfield simply overshoots the mark and uses crude sex jokes or prolific faecal humour instead of cryptic jokes.
-That wouldn't be too bad if the comedy didn't show what could have been extracted from the idea of the two wannabe cops in a really funny way.
-This problem is particularly apparent in a sequence in which Justin and Ryan meet two real policemen and are called to an assignment with them.
-This scene is simply wonderful at the beginning and makes for some really good laughs.
-But then, of course, the whole thing has to get out of hand in a completely over-exaggerated disgust gag, which is then also stretched out completely unnecessarily.
+However, even though some of the gags work really well and the actors are convincing, there are just too many scenes that are just plain stupid or only bearable under the influence of alcohol and other mind-altering substances to leave a consistently positive overall impression.
+Too often Greenfield simply overshoots the mark and relies on clumsy sex jokes or churlish fecal humor instead of subtle wit.
+This wouldn't be a big deal if the comedy didn't show in places, in a genuinely funny way, what could have been gotten out of the idea of the two would-be cops.
+This problem is shown particularly well in a sequence where Justin and Ryan meet two real cops and are called out on an assignment with them.
+This scene is just wonderful at the beginning and makes for some really good laughs.
+But then, of course, the whole thing has to degenerate into a completely over-the-top gross-out gag, which is then dragged out completely unnecessarily.